Why pregnant women and new mothers often struggle to sleep

 - If you find that stress or anxiety is keeping you awake you can try to meet it head-on by joining a group for pregnant women or a childbirth class.
 More information and support can help to ease the fears.

-- Review your sleep hygiene: regardless of life there are easy steps we can take to sleep better, see some highlighted on the right hand side.
-You can read more at how to sleep better
+- Review your sleep hygiene: regardless of life there are easy steps we can take to sleep better.
+You can read more about how to sleep better

 KEEP THE BEST TEMPERATURE FOR SLEEP WITH DAGSMEJAN